phpbb/phpBBStatusSite/README.md

 -------

 1. Clone the repository
+2. Copy `app/config/parameters.dist.yml` to `app/config/parameters.yml` and adjust confiuration as needed.
-2. Run:
+3. Run:

     $ php composer.phar install

-4. Copy `app/config/parameters.dist.yml` to `app/config/parameters.yml` and adjust confiuration as needed.
+4. Run php app/console doctrine:migrations:migrate to create the initial tables for the site.

 License
 -------